 Working flow with Trello

-When we need to communicate with our customers live, in most cases we use Skype-calls.
+When we need to communicate with our customers live, in most cases, we use Skype-calls or other conference calls software convenient for both sides.
 It also works efficiently as this tool doesn’t need special skills, is easy to use, well-known and available worldwide.

-One more tool that is getting more and more popularity here in the studio is Slack.
+One more tool that is getting more and more popular here in the studio is Slack.
 It’s comfortable to use for chats, creating different channels of communication, saving links and files.

 If we need to present our clients the screens for a mobile application, we use one more simple, but highly effective tool InVision.
 It is convenient to provide fast and productive collaboration in the chain of managers, designers and customers.
 It has proved itself as a great tool for teamwork.